AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

 One of the fundamental benefits of OOP is the ability to manipulate objects in a class inheritance hierarchy without "knowing" at compile-time the specific classes of the objects being manipulated.
-By "manipulate" we mean invoking the primitive operations, the "methods" defined by the classes.
+By *manipulate* we mean invoking the primitive operations, the *methods* defined by the classes.

-We will use the words "class" and "type" interchangeably, because classes are composed in Ada and SPARK using a combination of building blocks, especially type declarations.
-However, we will use the term "subclass" rather than "subtype" because the latter has a specific meaning in Ada and SPARK that is unrelated to OOP.
+We will use the words *class* and *type* interchangeably, because classes are composed in Ada and SPARK using a combination of building blocks, especially type declarations.
+However, we will use the term *subclass* rather than *subtype* because the latter has a specific meaning in Ada and SPARK that is unrelated to OOP.

 The objects whose operations are being invoked can be of types anywhere in the